cutting-dsa/karuna-pages/README.md

 Note: Default username is `user` and password `password`

 ## Instructions to run using Docker and docker-compose
+- Build jar file : `./gradlew clean build -x test`
+Note: ignore tests for now
+- Run docker compose to start application and database containers `docker-compose up --build`
+- Test by running in your Rest client `http://localhost:8080` .
+You should get the greeting message.
+Remeber the authorization.
+Note: We need to externalize the credentials so they can be set by env variables and they don't appear in the committed code.

 ## Versions
+Current version is v1.0.0

 ## License